LukeAz/UPOalglib_core_toolkit/README.md

 This project was developed in 2015 by Marco Guazzone and includes exercises to be completed for the lab portion of the course.
 It includes algorithms in C regarding stack, data sorting, binary search trees, and hash tables.

+The purpose is not to make other people copy these exercises, but to propose a possible solution.

 ## Technologies
 Project includes:
 * Stack exercises